Under the landlord-tenant law, as a landlord, you can collect security deposits from your tenant to act as a safety net.

 In this article, you'll learn everything you need to know about collecting security deposit laws in Texas and the terms that dictate the refund process.
 The following are answers to commonly asked questions about Texas security deposits.

-Do Texas landlords have a limit on how much security deposit they can ask from tenants?
+Do Texas landlords have a limit on how much security deposit they can ask from a tenant?

-When it comes to the amount of a security deposit, it's legal for a landlord to charge whatever amount they deem fair to mitigate the risk of damages.
+When it comes to the amount of a security deposit, it's legal for a landlord to charge their tenant whatever amount they deem fair to mitigate the risk of damages.

 A reasonable amount for a Texas security deposit could be two times the amount of rent.
-So, if the monthly rent is $1,000, you could require your renters pay $2,000 as security deposit.
+So, if the monthly rent is $1,000, you could require your tenant pay $2,000 as security deposit.

 That said, while no firm deposit amount is specificied in Texas law, be sure to check with your municipalities or counties, as they may have their own specific laws.